Artemkulish/Demo_3/README.md

 - Minimization of external IP addresses;
 - External monitoring of all services in a particular region;
 - Alerting in case of emergency;
-- Logs aggregation and statistics via various metrics.
+- Logs aggregation to be able to create statistics via various metrics.

 # Google Cloud Platform